connorheyz/online-notes/md-articles/ap-comp-gov/3-11-Notes.md

 ### Conservative Towns
 It's like traveling 20 years into the past.
 There are five prayer services a day and all women wear black.
 Things do not change that much.
 Tehran is like a metropolis compared to here.

 ### Day to Day Life in Tehran
 Thomas meets his in-laws in the hot tub every morning to discuss women and politics.
 After lunch, Thomas goes out.
 The people approach him because foreigners are so rare.
-People ask him question like, "What are you doing?", "Why are you here?", and "What does America think of Tehran?"
+People ask him questions like, "What are you doing?", "Why are you here?", and "What does America think of Tehran?"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzIyNTk1NjUsLTE3NzE2MTQ5MTQsMT
+eyJoaXN0b3J5IjpbODY1NjY2OTMwLC0xNzcxNjE0OTE0LDE3Nj
-c2NzM2Njk2MF19
+czNjY5NjBdfQ==
 -->